Code-Institute-Submissions/battleship-blast/README.md

 #### _Header - Game Title_

-*   The header displaying the game title is clearly displayed at the top of the HTML page.
+*   The Gmae title is displayed as soon as the game is launched.
+Minimalist uppercase font!
-*   It is styled in CSS with fun font-family and in bright and contrasting colors which set the mood to the game.
+*   Playe name is requested, and

 <img src="assets/images/header.png" width="500px">